 Jennifer Lawrence, Variety

-Needless to say, her claim to be the firstest woman action hero EVAHSIES has met with a good deal of derision.
-And a number of female-led titles predating 2012's The Hunger Games have been cited to check her conceit.
-Many of them—by no means limited to Sigourney Weaver, Alien (1979); Angelina Jolie, Lara Croft: Tomb Raider (2001); Milla Jovovich, Resident Evil (2002); Kate Beckinsale, Underworld (2003)—support the case that women fronted popular action films prior to the rise of JLaw, and some of those actresses went on to build action franchises.
+Needless to say, her claim to be the firstest woman action hero EVAHSIES has met with a good deal of derision, and a number of female-led titles predating 2012's The Hunger Games have been cited to check her conceit.
+Many of those actresses—by no means limited to Sigourney Weaver, Alien (1979); Angelina Jolie, Lara Croft: Tomb Raider (2001); Milla Jovovich, Resident Evil (2002); and Kate Beckinsale, Underworld (2003)—support the case that women fronted popular action films prior to the rise of JLaw, and some of them went on to build successful action franchises.

 But other examples that've been cited really don't hold water.